MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/Running-Remote-Commands.md

 PowerShell supports remote computing by using various technologies, including WMI, RPC, and WS-Management.

 PowerShell Core supports WMI, WS-Management, and SSH remoting.
-RPC is no longer supported.
+In PowerShell 6, RPC is no longer supported.
+In PowerShell 7 and above, RPC is supported only in Windows.

 For more information about remoting in PowerShell Core, see the following articles: